The complete range of coaxial connectors from SSB

 TNC-Reverse Polarity (RP)

-In addition to the standard TNC connectors, there are also reverse polarity TNC connectors.
-This is a variant of the standard TNC in which the inner pin has been reversed.
-A standard TNC connector cannot be used with a TNC-RP connector, but there are adapter connectors available that allow this.
-A TNC or a TNC-RP connector connection can often be found on WiFi devices such as routers and modems with antenna.
+In addition to standard TNC connectors, there are also reverse polarity TNC connectors.
+This is a variation on the standard TNC where the inner pin is reversed.
+A standard TNC connector cannot be used with a TNC-RP connector; however, adapters are available that allow this.
+A TNC or TNC-RP connector connection is often found on Wi-Fi devices such as routers and modems with antennas.

 Four types of TNC connectors:

-• TNC-Female , this has a socket (pin input) on the inside and threads on the outside of the body/housing
+TNC-Female , this has a socket (pin entry) on the inside and threads on the outside of the body/housing

 TS-9 connector

-The TS-9 connector is a connector that we encounter on dongles from Huawei and USB modems.
-This connector looks a lot like the CRC9 so it is important to first be sure of the type of connector on your device.
-The difference between a TS9 connector and a CRC-9 is that the TS9 has a larger diameter compared to CRC9.
+The TS-9 connector is found on dongles from Huawei and USB modems, among others.
+This connector is very similar to the CRC-9, so it's important to first confirm the connector type on your device.
+The difference between a TS-9 connector and a CRC-9 is that the TS-9 has a larger diameter than the CRC-9.

 7/16 DIN connector

-The 7/16 DIN connectors (core thickness 7mm external contact 16mm) are mainly seen in the professional market.
-These large robust connectors are for example on the antennas that we see in the masts of the operators.
-Due to the internal O-ring, these connectors are resistant to weather influences, this in combination with their robustness we also often see them in military applications.
+7/16 DIN connectors (core thickness 7mm, external contact 16mm) are primarily found in the professional market.
+These large, robust connectors are used, for example, on antennas found in operator masts.
+Thanks to their internal O-ring seal, these connectors are weather-resistant, and combined with their robustness, they are often used in military applications.

 4.3/10 DIN connector